 Fundraising variations:

-Offer themed designs for fall, like scarecrows and monsters.
+Offer themed autumn designs such as scarecrows, pumpkins, and friendly monsters.

 Setup instructions:

-Choose your backdrop with fall-colored fabric or a theme.
+Choose an autumn-coloured fabric backdrop or a seasonal theme.

-Decide who will take the photos and if you want to offer cameras or have people use their phone.
+Decide who will take photos and whether you want a shared camera or personal phones.

 Required materials: